 Mid-America OSHA Education Center

 The Indiana Department of Labor (IDOL) entered into a strategic occupational safety and health training alliance with Mid-America OSHA Education Center of Springboro, Ohio.
 The alliance allows for Mid-America OSHA Education Center to utilize training and parking facilities to ensure training provided by OSHA Education Center may be conducted in Indiana.
 The alliance was signed on January 31, 2012 and will remain effective for two years.

 The Indiana Builders Association

 The Indiana Department of Labor (IDOL), Indiana Builders Association (IBA) and its members agree to work together to achieve an exemplary safety & health culture within the organization and its membership.
 The original alliance was signed on December 2009.
-The alliance between IDOL and IBA was renewed on December 21, 2011 and will remain effective for two years.
+The alliance between IDOL and IBA was first renewed on December 21, 2011 and again on March 17, 2014.
+The new alliance agreement will remain effective for two years.